DeLisle Stewart

 DeLisle Stewart (March 16, 1870 – February 2, 1941) was an American astronomer.
+He is known for discovering a number of dwarf galaxies, asteroids, and nebulae, notably IC 4710 and IC 4070.

-In 1896 he became a staff member of Harvard College Observatory, and from 1898 to 1901 he worked at that observatory's station at Arequipa, Peru, where he took the photographic plates that William Henry Pickering used to discover Saturn's moon Phoebe.
-He discovered many new nebulas in the sky's southern hemisphere.
+In 1896 he became a staff member of Harvard College Observatory, and from 1898 to 1901 he worked at that observatory's station at Arequipa, Peru, where he took the photographic plates that William Henry Pickering used to discover Saturn's moon, Phoebe.

-Later he worked at Cincinnati Observatory until 1910, and later founded the Cincinnati Astronomical Society.
+Steward later worked at Cincinnati Observatory until 1910, later founding the Cincinnati Astronomical Society.

 He discovered the asteroid 475 Ocllo.